Mathieu-Robitaille/CoolGuy.exe/README.md

 Zero effort has been put into this to make it easy to maintain nor read.
 This is for me to use and you to laugh at.

+This replaces your background with your pick of jpg or gif!

 Installation
 ------------